LAEQ/vifeco/README.md

 ## Download
 You can download prebuilt binaries from the [release section](https://github.com/LAEQ/vifeco/releases).
-To use the java-only binaries you need to configure your JRE with JavaFax at the runtime.
+You can find more information by reading the [instruction guide](https://github.com/LAEQ/vifeco/GUIDE.md).

 ## Requirements